 The female seed cones are very distinctive, with fleshy, fruit-like coalescing scales which fuse together to form a “berry”-like structure, 4–27 mm long, with 1-12 unwinged, hard-shelled seeds.
 In some species these “berries” are red-brown or orange but in most they are blue; they are often aromatic and can be used as a spice.

-Juniper is the key aromatic ingredient in gin, from which its name derives.
-Lance tasted a sample of our berries and said we had something special.
-Taste characteristics that Lance mentions include huckleberry, tart blueberry, pine resin, hops aromatics, chocolate, and Chinese long pepper.
-You can imagine our excitement at having impressed Lance’s experienced and discerning palate.
+Juniper is the key ingredient in gin from which it takes its name.
+Lance tasted a sample of our juniper and told us we had something special.
+Lance found notes of huckleberry, tart blueberry, pine resin, hops aromatics, chocolate, and Chinese long pepper.
+Imagine our excitement at having impressed Lance’s experienced and discerning palate.

-We gathered juniper by hand in Nevada while Lance assembled a recipe of botanicals including coriander and cedar that complement the berries and results in a gin we are proud to pair with the launch of our new space.
+Long Now staff gathered the wild juniper by hand in Nevada while Lance assembled a recipe of botanicals including coriander and cedar that complement the berries and results in a gin we are proud to pair with the launch of our new space.
 The Salon is designed to be a social hub that fosters long-term thinking and inspires conversation.
 Remarkable spirits, in every sense, are required.

 St George Spirits are famous for their eaux de vies, vodkas, gins, whiskeys and other hand-crafted spirits.
 Their delicious, inventive products come from a scientific and artistic approach to distillation.
 They marry cutting edge techniques with an extensive knowledge of the centuries old tradition of distilling eaux de vies.
 And like the best artists and scientists, they are always up for a new challenge.